Alejandro Betancourt López: Derwick

 Since it started operations in 2003, the company has obtained eleven contracts for the construction of power plants in Venezuela; five contracts awarded by Electricidad de Caracas (to join Corpoelec in December 2011), five by Petroleos de Venezuela SA (PDVSA negotiated with Bariven, a PDVSA division), and one by Corporación Venezolana de Guayana (CVG).

 As co-founder of Derwick Associates, Betancourt has been linked to corruption scandals in Venezuela.
 Derwick was reportedly awarded government projects despite having limited experience in the electricity sector.
 Derwick denies the allegations.

 Thor Leonardo Halvorssen Mendoza sued Derwick and Betancourt.
 Banco Banesco and Derwick Associates claimed that the accusations were false; the lawsuit was dismissed.

-In January 2014, the business section of the Spanish daily ABC published an interview in which Alejandro Betancourt explained his strategy of turning Derwick into a major technology provider for Latin America.
+In September 2025, by order of judge Santiago Pedraz, who is investigating the contracts awarded to Derwick, Betancourt was detained in London and released a few hours later.
+The Spanish police's Economic and Fiscal Crime Unit (UDEF) searched his estate El Alamín.
+Before the Audiencia Nacional (Spain's High Court), Betancourt argued that Venezuelan courts had already tried and exonerated him for the same charges.

 Pacific Exploration & Production

 In May 2015, O'Hara Administration, an international investment group led by Alejandro Betancourt, became the largest shareholder of the petroleum company Pacific Exploration & Production Corporation by controlling 19.5 percent of its shares.

 By the end of August 2015 Betancourt increased his control over the shares of Pacific to 19.95% and was appointed director and member of the board.
 Betancourt publicly shared plans to expand the operations of the company and enter new markets to grow.